Clergy Family Information Center (CFIC)

 To eliminate the time-consuming process of resending email messages upward to ten times by the Administrator for each notification, Email Marketing was secured (Mail Chimp) as the ministry database continued to expand.

 In 2015 the ministry added new dimensions to news posted, as more and more Episcopal District leadership asked that the ministry carry news of their District Meetings.
 Episcopal District pictorial announcements were frequently posted by the CFIC.
 Institutions of higher learning also requested that the anniversary events of the AME Church Universities and Seminaries be added within the ministry posting guidelines.

 At the 50th Quadrennial Session of the General Conference held in Philadelphia, PA July 6-13, 2016, Bishop Frank Madison Reid, III, newly elected Bishop #138, was assigned as the Social Action Commission Chair.

-BROADEN READERSHIP: In March of 2017, the Editor of the Christian Recorder, Mr. John Thomas, III, began including the notifications of bereavement and congratulatory announcements in the AME Church Christian Recorder, giving the ministry information a wider readership internationally.
+BROADEN READERSHIP: In March of 2017, the Editor of the Christian Recorder, Mr. John Thomas, III, with a verbal agreement "only" between the two entities, began including the notifications of bereavement and congratulatory announcements in the AME Church Christian Recorder, giving the ministry information a wider readership internationally.

-In 2020, after receiving several inquires from Episcopal Districts 14-20, as to whether the ministry was inclusive of their Episcopal Districts, the word International was appended to Administrator on each notifications to denoted all inclusiveness, along with the existing language converter.
+In 2020, after receiving several inquires from Episcopal District 14 and 17-20, as to whether the ministry was inclusive of their Episcopal Districts since the majority of the notifications were focused on Districts 1-13 and 16, the word International was appended to the title of the Administrator on each notifications to denoted all inclusiveness, along with the existing language converter.

-Where do we go from here, under the dynamic and insightful leadership of Commission Chair, Bishop Frank M. Reid, III?
-As with its inception, the Clergy Family Information Center "will go where the Will of God leads."
+Where will we go from here? as with its inception, the Clergy Family Information Center "will go where the Will of God leads."